vanhoefm/fragattacks/research/README.md

   the disassociation frame.
 This may require disabling all other networks in the client being tested.
 I also found that some clients don't seem to properly handle the disassocation, and in that case you can add the `--full-reconnect` option as shown in the table to send a deauthentication frame instead.

+- I have found that it's best to execute each cache attack test several times.
+Sometimes a cache attack test might fail although the implementation _is_ vulnerable.
+This can be due to background noise, other devices sending frames to the tested device, etc.

 - `ping I,E,R,AE [--full-reconnect]`: Here the second fragment is sent immediately after reconnecting with the AP, which is important in case the device under test clears fragments from memory after a short time.